luna7111/Fil-de-Fer/README.md

 # FdF
 FdF is a project inside the 42 Common core.
-It consists on the developing of a topographic map visualizer using C and the (very limited) MiniLibX graphic library.
+It consists on the development of a topographic map visualizer using C and the (very limited) MiniLibX graphic library.

 ![Screenshot0](https://github.com/luna7111/fdf/blob/main/images/t1_map_render.png?raw=true "A screenshot of the program rendering a map with a sea and some mountains")